maltaweel/ImageComparison/READ.md

      countries (i.e., representing regions in the past).
 This module should be run after running detect.py in order to create the shapefile output.
 The graph.py module creates a degree centrality network, but this is not currently used.
 The output files created are  centrality.csv and points.shp.

+test_data/: Folder containing the test data and imageLink.csv meta-data file in image_data sub-folder.
+Test data are used to test the LSH algorithm to test that it works.

 _Running the Alogirthms_